jbrumf/tinyqsim/doc/TinyQsim_gates.md

 A barrier is not a real gate, but it is included here as it has a symbol in the circuit.

 A barrier is drawn in the circuit as a vertical dotted line, like a fence separating sections of the circuit.
-Its purpose is the prevent circuit optimizations crossing boundaries.
+Its main use is to prevent circuit optimizations crossing boundaries.
 This does not apply to TinyQsim since it currently does no circuit optimization.
-However, a barrier can still useful for separating parts of the circuit for clarify, for example to separate initialization from processing.
+However, a barrier can still be useful for separating parts of the circuit for clarify, for example to separate initialization from processing.

 <div style="text-align: center;">
 <img src="assets/barrier.png" alt="barrier" width="80"/>